genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/setup-wsl.md

 ## The Windows Subsystem for Linux
 Many corporate workstations are Windows based, due to the centralised governance and security that the enterprise editions offer.

-The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
+The Windows Subsystem for Linux enables developers to run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.

 The Genesis LCNC platform provides several ease-of-development tools that are designed to work seamlessly on Linux or WSL.
 If your development environment is Windows, we recommend installing WSL.